EQDiet/EQDietBeta0.8/README.md

-# EQDiet Alpha Mobile 0.1
+# EQDiet Beta 0.8
 EQDiet: Free Open-source Healthy Diet App

-Welcome to EQDiet Alpha Mobile version 0.1.
+Welcome to EQDiet Beta 0.8.
 Hope you enjoy using our app!
 You can visit our website [here](https://eqdiet.weebly.com)

-To know more about this release, visit [this link](https://eqdiet.weebly.com/release-notes/released-eqdiet-alpha-mobile-01)
+To know more about this release, visit [this link](https://eqdiet.weebly.com/release-notes/released-eqdiet-beta-08)

 ![Image of EQDiet](https://eqdiet.weebly.com/uploads/1/2/2/7/122786941/eqdiet_orig.png)